bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

  **BCGW Resources**

+The **Manage BCGW Resources** button has not be enabled as of yet.

+This describles the functionality in production.

-The **Manage BCGW Resources** button will add the ability for users to custom download data from the BCGW if:
+The button will add the ability for users to custom download data from the BCGW if:
 + it is stored in the BCGW **and**
 + they have permissions to access it **and**
 + the BCGW schema and object name (e.g., _schema.table_) has been added to the main page of the metadata record